 Presley Martin was born in February 1830 in Kingwood, Preston County, WV, the son of Henry and Keziah (Miner) Martin.
-He is one of two proven Confederate soldiers during the Civil War in an extended family of more than 115 Union military members.
+He is one of two proven Confederate soldiers of the Civil War in an extended family of more than 170 Union military members.

-In the early '50s, when in his early 20s, Presley married Emeline Zinn (1823-1889), the daughter of Michael and Nancy Zinn.
-She was seven to 10 years older than her husband, and is thought to have brought a young son into the marriage, Elias Martin.
+In the early 1850s, when in his early 20s, Presley married Emeline Zinn (1823-1889), the daughter of Michael and Nancy Zinn.
+She was seven to 10 years older than her husband, and is thought to have brought a young son into the marriage, Elias Zinn, who later changed his name to Martin.

 Presley "served as a soldier in the civil war, and was in the Confederate army," said the Fairmont (WV) Times.

-During the Civil War, in the spring of 1863, Independence and nearby communities in Preston County came under the threat of attack from Confederate forces led by General William E. Jones, part of the famed Jones-Imboden raids.
-The goal of this campaign was to "destroy the B and O Railroad from Oakland, Maryland, to Grafton; defeat the enemy at Beverly, Philippi and Buckhannon; recruit for the Confederate army and control the northwest part of the state to enable the people to take part in the Virginia state elections in May," writes Stan Cohen in his book, The Civil War in West Virginia.
+During the Civil War, in the spring of 1863, Independence and nearby communities in Preston County came under the threat of attack from Confederate forces commanded by General William E. Jones, one of the leaders of the famed Jones-Imboden raids.
+The goal was to "destroy the B and O Railroad from Oakland, Maryland, to Grafton; defeat the enemy at Beverly, Philippi and Buckhannon; recruit for the Confederate army and control the northwest part of the state to enable the people to take part in the Virginia state elections in May," writes Stan Cohen in his book, The Civil War in West Virginia.

 Confederate officials circulated pamphlets around communities stating that they had come: